 Tembea Haki means “walk righteous” in Swahili.

-There is much brokenness and hopelessness in our community.
+Systemic and individual injustices have led to brokenness and hopelessness in our community.
 We believe that righteous living is key to healing and wholeness, and that reconciliation to our Creator and Savior and is exhibited when we put the teaching of Jesus into action.
-In Tembea Haki, our scholars work with their mentors to learn how to live righteously.
-By studying the Bible, praying and encouraging one another, and serving our community, we learn to stride towards justice, speak the truth in love, and live humbly.
-By building a community of unity and faith, we learn together how to put our hope in God and our scholars come to see that they are the true change agents our city desperately needs.
+In Tembea Haki, our scholars work with their mentors to learn how to live righteously as they pursue artistic, academic, and professional success.
+We study the Bible, pray for and encourage one another, and work together to serve our community.
+We devote ourselves to wholistic growth by learning necessary life and work skills, and then find or create tangible ways to put those skills to work for the good of our community.
+By building a resourced community of unity and faith, we stride towards justice, speak the truth in love, and live focused, humble lives.

 “Seek the Kingdom of God above all else, and live righteously, and he will give you everything you need” (Matthew 6:33).